What is an excluded driver?

 Just because a driver is excluded from one policy doesn’t mean that they cannot have their own insurance.
 In fact, if that individual plans to drive and/or has their own vehicle, they will need to purchase auto insurance.

-If that individual is involved in an accident while driving another vehicle (other than one covered by the named exclusion policy in question), their own coverage may kick in to cover any losses.
+If that individual is involved in an accident while driving another vehicle (other than one covered by the policy on which they are excluded), their own coverage should kick in to cover any losses.

-What happens if you allow an excluded driver to operate your vehicle?
+What happens if you let an excluded driver use your car?

-So, what if an excluded driver gets in an accident while behind the wheel of a vehicle from which they are technically “excluded”?
-It really comes down to the state and even the individual policy.
+If an excluded driver takes your vehicle and gets in an accident, it really comes down to the state and even the individual policy.

-If the excluded driver is determined to be at fault, they (and possibly you) may be liable for any losses the other driver incurred.
+If they’re at fault, they (and possibly you) may be liable for losses the other driver incurred.

 If the other driver is deemed at fault for the accident, there’s a good chance that their liability policy will cover any losses incurred, even if the excluded driver wasn’t supposed to be behind the wheel.
 This will be determined by the insurance adjusters following the accident.

-With that said: if you name someone as an excluded driver and then allow them to drive your vehicle, your insurance company is likely going to be unhappy.
-At the very least, as the policyholder you may be required to add that individual as an authorized driver.
+With that said: if you name someone as an excluded driver and then allow them to drive your vehicle, there will be repercussions.
+At the very least, as the policyholder you may be required to add that individual to your own auto insurance as an authorized driver.
 You can also expect your premiums to rise.

 How to exclude a driver from coverage

-Every car insurance company has its own process for naming excluded drivers from a policy.
+Every car insurance company has its own process for naming excluded drivers on a policy.
 In most cases, you’ll be asked to sign and submit a driver exclusion form as part of the process.

 It’s important to note that not all states allow for excluded drivers.
 Some states may offer limited coverage to excluded drivers, even after they are named on a policy.
 And in other cases, excluded drivers may only be added once you have shown that they have their own valid auto insurance coverage.

-You will want to look up the specific rules in your state and also speak with your carrier to see what excluded driver options you have, before moving forward.
+You will want to look up the specific rules in your state and also speak with your carrier to see what options you have before moving forward.

-Can I remove an excluded driver?
+Can you remove an excluded driver?

-You’ll need to contact your insurance company if you want to remove an excluded driver — whether to add them as a covered driver if they improved their bad driving record, for example.
+You’ll need to contact your insurance company if you want to remove an excluded driver.
+You may want to add them as a covered driver if they improved their bad driving record, for example.
 Or to take them off your policy altogether, perhaps because they moved out of your home.

 In any case, bear in mind that your car insurance rates could be affected.